(Ionizing Radiation; Radiotherapy; Brachytherapy)

 Description of the Procedure

-The radiation source will be placed inside your body on or near the affected area.
-This provides higher doses of radiation in a shorter time.
-The radioactive sources are in the form of wires, seeds, or rods.
-This treatment is mostly used for cancers of the head and neck, breast, uterus, thyroid, cervix, and prostate.
-The 2 main types of internal radiation are:
+The doctor will put the radiation source on or near the problem site in your body.
+This gives you higher doses in a shorter time.
+The sources are in the form of wires, seeds, or rods.
+This method is for cancers of the:

-Anesthesia prevents pain during the procedure.
-You may be sore when recovering from the procedure depending on where the radioactive material was placed.
+Anesthesia prevents pain.
+You may be sore after.
+It depends on where the material was placed.

-You will stay in the hospital until the implant is removed, or in the case of a permanent implant, when the radioactivity has decreased.
-High-dosage implants are usually removed within a matter of minutes.
-Low-dosage implants may stay in for a few days.
-Permanent implants lose their radioactivity within a few days.
+You will stay in the hospital until the doctor takes the implant out.
+If you had a permanent one, you will stay until the radioactivity is lower.
+The doctor takes out high-dose ones in minutes.
+Low-dose ones may stay in for a few days.
+Permanent ones lose their effect within a few days.

-You will return to a hospital room while the implant is in place.
-While the radiation is implanted, you will follow these precautions to prevent transmitting radiation to others:
+You will return to a room while the implant is in place.
+You will follow these safety steps:

-During treatment, your doctor will want to see you at least once a week.
-You may have routine blood tests to check for the effects of radiation on your blood cells.
+Your doctor will want to see you at least once a week.
+You may have routine blood tests to check on your progress.

 If you think you have an emergency, call for emergency medical services right away.